jadecobra/gym/python_tdd/docs/PASSING_VALUES.md

 # How to pass values in python

-This tutorial will step through passing values in python using Test Driven Development
+We will will step through passing values in python using Test Driven Development

 ## Prerequisites